google/certificate-transparency/docs/SCTValidation.md

 ## SCT Contents

 As described above, a signed certificate timestamp includes some key components:
- - "signed": a cryptographic signature over the data, which proves that the Log definitely saw the submitted certificate.
+ - "**signed**": a cryptographic signature over the data, which proves that the Log definitely saw the submitted certificate.
- - "certificate": some way of confirming that the SCT applies to a particular X.509 certificate.
+ - "**certificate**": some way of confirming that the SCT applies to a particular X.509 certificate.
- - "timestamp": a timestamp that gives a limit to how soon the certificate must be visible in the Log.
+ - "**timestamp**": something that gives a limit on when the certificate must be visible in the Log.

 The precise contents of the SCT are defined by
 [RFC 6962](https://tools.ietf.org/html/rfc6962#section-3.2) (and shown in